-Key Data from Form 860 Form B609 Low-Income Housing Credit Allocation and Certification cember 2021) For the Treasury ent of the Treasury Go to www.irs.gov/Form8609 for instructions and the latest information.
-OMB No. 1545-0988 INFORMATION FORM LINE # WHY WE NEED TO KNOW SEE ALSO CHAPTER ADDRESS Α Compare to BIN (line E) to ensure that rules are accurately applied to the correct building 9 BUILDING ID # (BIN) Е Identifies individual buildings 1 DEFERRAL ELECTION 10(a) Combined with the placed in service date (line 5) establishes 1st credit year 1&8 ELIGIBLE BASIS 7 Used with line 8(a) to calculate the applicable fraction 1 MINIMUM SET-ASIDE 10(c) Federal income and rent limits If the Average Income Test applies 1 1 MULTI-BUILDING ELECTION 8(b) Determining the start of income limits To calculate minimum set-aside commitment Determine if between-building unit transfers are allowed 3 1 3 PLACED IN SERVICE DATE 5 Start of household qualification Start of income limits Start of 1st credit year - along with deferral election (line 10(a) 1&8 1 1 QUALIFIED BASIS 8(a) Used with line 8(a) to calculate the applicable fraction.
-1 TYPE OF CREDIT 6 Is the building new construction, acquisition, or rehab?Is the building bond-financed?
-8 12
+Key Data from Form 8609 Form and Certification MB No. 1545-0988 INFORMATION FORM LINE # WHY WE NEED TO KNOW SEE ALSO CHAPTER ADDRESS Α Compare to BIN (line E) to ensure that rules are accurately applied to the correct building 9 BUILDING ID # (BIN) E Identifies individual buildings 1 DEFERRAL ELECTION 10(a) Combined with the placed in service date (line 5) establishes 1st credit year 1&8 ELIGIBLE BASIS 7 Used with line 8(a) to calculate the applicable fraction 1 MINIMUM SET-ASIDE 10(c) - Federal income and rent limits 1 - If the Average Income Test applies 1 MULTI-BUILDING 8(b) - Determining the start of income limits 3 ELECTION - To calculate minimum set-aside commitment 1 - Determine if between-building unit transfers are allowed 3 PLACED IN SERVICE 5 - Start of household qualification 1&8 DATE - Start of income limits 1 - Start of 1st credit year - along with deferral election (line 10(a) 1 QUALIFIED BASIS 8(a) Used with line 8(a) to calculate the applicable fraction.
+1 TYPE OF CREDIT 6 - Is the building new construction, acquisition, or rehab?
+8 - Is the building bond-financed?
+12